This is part of a series about tuning the diatonic harmonica

 There’s nothing like playing a harp that’s in tune!
 You can set up a harp to be as loud and responsive as you can but if it’s not in tune, it won’t have any mojo.

-Here’s a tuning method that relies on the use of a basic chromatic guitar tuner and the technique of fine tuning by eliminating beating while playing octave splits.
+You can do it!
+Here’s a tuning method that relies on the use of a basic chromatic guitar tuner and the technique of fine tuning by eliminating "beating" while playing octave splits.

 How your own harps need to be tuned is entirely up to your playing style.
 Use this method to get your harps in better tune than most out-of-the-box harps.